quicoto/goodreads-profile-generator/README.md

   - [ ] Want To Read: should be cleaned on each fetch
   - [ ] Read: should not delete but only update if not found
 - [ ] Update the files with the found books (year, title, link, score)
-- [ ] Process for creating the HTML output based on the txt files

-## How to build?

-Use the Github action with the manual trigger to create the output.html artifact.

-## Example
+## Live

-This how it looks like [on my site](https://ricard.blog/books/) when pasting the generated HTML profile into a WordPress page:
+This how it looks like [on my site](https://ricard.blog/books/) when pasting the generated HTML is pasted into a WordPress page:

 ![Screenshot](https://cloudup.com/cJj5yNol5rD+)